 - The initial Green Star equivalency assessment indicates the project will achieve a 5-Star rating

-- The tender for the main contract has been released and will close in June 2025.
+- The tender for the main contract closed in June and has been awarded to ADCO Constructions Pty Ltd.

 Project timeline